Conformal transformations and equivariance in unbounded KK-theory: Conformally generated cycles and twisted spectral triples

 So far, relatively few examples of twisted spectral triples have been described in the literature.
 One reason for this is the difficulty in guaranteeing that the bounded transform is well-defined.
 The \emph{Lipschitz regularity} condition \cite[Definition 3.1 (3.3)]{Connes_2008}, although natural in a relatively classical situation, where a pseudodifferential calculus is available, is not so satisfactory in general.
 Part of the motivation for developing the technical results in this paper was the construction of twisted spectral triples for certain badly behaved dynamical systems, for which Lipschitz regularity becomes intractable.

-The framework of conformally generated cycles is applicable to all examples of twisted spectral triples with topological content in the literature., as far as we are aware.
-Among those examples to which it can be applied are \begin{itemize} \item Conformal perturbations of spectral triples (or Kasparov modules) of the \( D \leadsto k D k \) type \cite[§2.2]{Connes_2008}; \item Crossed products by groups of conformal diffeomorphisms \cite[§2.3]{Connes_2008} \cite[§3.1]{Moscovici_2010} (and, more generally, the dual-Green–Julg map of conformally equivariant unbounded Kasparov modules); \item Cuntz–Krieger algebras, as in \cite[Chapter 6]{Hawkins_2013a}; \item Unbounded modular cycles, in the sense of \cite[Definition 3.1]{Kaad_2021}; and \item Pseudodifferential calculus on the Podleś sphere and other examples with \emph{diagonalisable twist}, as treated in \cite{Matassa_2019}. \end{itemize} The multiplicative perturbation theory developed in §\ref{section:multiplicative-perturbations} was partly inspired by \cite{Matassa_2019}.
+The framework of conformally generated cycles is applicable to all examples of twisted spectral triples with topological content in the literature, as far as we are aware.
+Among those examples to which it can be applied are \begin{itemize} \item Conformal perturbations of spectral triples (or Kasparov modules) of the \( D \leadsto k D k \) type \cite[§2.2]{Connes_2008}; \item Crossed products by groups of conformal diffeomorphisms \cite[§2.3]{Connes_2008} \cite[§3.1]{Moscovici_2010} (and, more generally, the dual Green–Julg map of conformally equivariant unbounded Kasparov modules); \item Cuntz–Krieger algebras, as in \cite[Chapter 6]{Hawkins_2013a}; \item Unbounded modular cycles, in the sense of \cite[Definition 3.1]{Kaad_2021}; and \item Pseudodifferential calculus on the Podleś sphere and other examples with \emph{diagonalisable twist}, as treated in \cite{Matassa_2019}. \end{itemize} The multiplicative perturbation theory developed in §\ref{section:multiplicative-perturbations} was partly inspired by \cite{Matassa_2019}.
 In principle, the techniques here could be used to build pseudodifferential calculi, mimicking the approach in \cite{Matassa_2019}.
-Examples of twisted spectral triples to which our methods do not apply are \begin{itemize} \item The quantum statistical mechanics constructions of \cite{Greenfield_2014} which are not Lipschitz regular and, indeed, whose bounded transform is manifestly not a Fredholm module; \item The Lorentzian geometry constructions of \cite{Devastato_2018}, whose twist is an involution and not relevant to the topology; and \item Examples without (locally) compact resolvent, such as those in \cite{Kaad_2012a} and \cite{Iochum_2016}. \end{itemize} To formulate a framework sufficient to describe the examples, we will again use the notions of matched operators and compactly supported states from Appendices \ref{appendix:temp-bdd-operators} and \ref{subsec:compact-states}.
+Examples of twisted spectral triples to which our methods do not apply are \begin{itemize} \item The quantum statistical mechanics constructions of \cite{Greenfield_2014} which are not Lipschitz regular and, indeed, whose bounded transform is manifestly not a Fredholm module; \item The Lorentzian geometry constructions of \cite{Devastato_2018}, whose twist is an involution and not relevant to the topology; and \item Examples without (locally) compact resolvent, such as those in \cite{Kaad_2012a} and \cite{Iochum_2016}. \end{itemize}

+To formulate a framework sufficient to describe the examples, we will again use the notions of matched operators and compactly supported states from Appendices \ref{appendix:temp-bdd-operators} and \ref{subsec:compact-states}.
 Recall from Proposition \ref{prop:star-alg} the $*$-algebra of matched operators $\Mtc^*(F, C)$ on the module $F$ with respect to the algebra $C$.

 \begin{definition} A \emph{conformally generated \( A \)-\( B \)-cycle} $(A,E_B,D; C, \mu)$ is an \( A \)-\( B \)-correspondence \( E \), a regular operator \( D \) on \( E \), a C*-algebra \( C \), and a pair \( μ = (μ_L, μ_R) \) of (even) \( C \)-matched operators on \( E ⊗ C \), whose inverses are also \( C \)-matched, such that \begin{enumerate} \item \( D \) is self-adjoint; \item \( (1 + D^2)^{-1} a \) is compact for all \( a ∈ A \); and \item With \( \mathscr{L} \) the set of \( a ∈ \Mtc^*(E ⊗ C, C) \) such that